Skip to content

 osType: linux

-# Optional - path to local user data script relative to this config
+# (Optional) Path to user data script relative to this config

 keyPairName: test-key-pair